 Andrews and Lu (2001) and Hong et al. (2003) take the same basic approach to identification, with appropriate modifications to allow for simultaneous model and moment selection.
-An advantage of Assumption 2.3 is that, under fixed mis-specification, it allows consistent selection of S{max} without any prior knowledge of which moment conditions are correct.
+An advantage of Assumption 2.3 is that, under fixed mis-specification, it allows consistent selection of $S{max}$ without any prior knowledge of which moment conditions are correct.
 In the notation of the present paper this corresponds to having no moment conditions in the g block.
 As Hall (2005, p.
-254) points out, however, the second part of Assumption 2.3 can fail even in simple settings such as linear instrumental variables estimation.
-When it does fail, the selected GMM estimator may no longer be consistent for θ_0 .
+254) points out, however, the second part of Assumption 2.3 can fail even in very simple settings.
+When it does fail, the selected GMM estimator may no longer be consistent for $\theta_0$ .
 A different approach to identification is to assume that there is a minimal set of at least r moment conditions known to be correctly specified.
 This is the approach I follow here, as do Liao (2013) and Cheng and Liao (2013).
-With the exception of a short digression in Section 3.2, I maintain the following assumption throughout.